 If the applicant does not already hold a residence permit, he will be able to apply for an immigration permit, on the basis of Regulation 6 (2) of the Aliens and Immigration Laws, at the same time as submitting the application for Naturalization, but be a holder of an immigration permit for a period of at least six (6) months prior to naturalization as a Cypriot citizen.

-In order to prevent abuse and on the basis of improving the application procedure, the Council of Ministers has launched in 2018 the Committee for Supervision and Control as well as the “Registry of Service Providers for the Cyprus Investment Programme”, to which N.PIRILIDES & ASSOCIATES LLC is duly registered.
-From 01.08.2018 onwards, applications will only be able to be submitted by registered Service Providers.
+In order to prevent abuse and on the basis of improving the application procedure, the Council of Ministers has launched in 2018 the Committee for Supervision and Control as well as the “Registry of Service Providers for the Cyprus Investment Programme”, to which our firm is duly registered.
+Therefore, from 01.08.2018 onwards applications will only be able to be submitted by registered Service Providers.

-Investors wishing to apply for Cyprus citizenship using the above criteria and/or for any enquiries and questions regarding the Programme may contact us at firstname.lastname@example.org and we will be pleased to assist.
+Investors wishing to apply for Cyprus citizenship using the above criteria and/or for any enquiries and questions please contact us at email@example.com and we will be happy to assist.